david518yang/PlanGPT/about.md

 - Utilized Apple's MapKit to provide a visual display of the route to the user with markers along the way

+### Known Bugs

+- Since we are asking OpenAI to return JSON data, sometimes it diverges from the prompt or says that it is unable to do the task.
+This is rare, but in case it happens we want it to be known that we are aware of it.
+This will likely result in a parse error which we handle and display to the user.

+- There is a warning about modifying the state during view update which is casued by the MapView.swift file when updating the mapRegion.
+We researched it and couldn't find a reliable fix, and it also doesn't occur on all of our laptops so we are putting it as a known bug (even though its just a warning).

+- This isn't really a bug but the AI will sometimes plan a route that goes off too far in one direction that doesn't always make sense.
+We have spent hours trying to engineer the prompt and we have it as best as we can.
+This is to be expected when dealing with generative models.